 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

 Gamcheon Culture Village in Busan is the place you have probably seen online with all the colourful buildings on the side of a hill and it’s a must-visit place when visiting Busan.
-In fact, it’s now Busan most popular tourist attraction, but don’t let that put you off.
+In fact, it’s now Busan most popular tourist attraction, and also known as the Busan Cultural Village, but don’t let that put you off.

 How To Get To Gamcheon Culture Village.